Montessori Timeline

 India and education for peace

-In 1939, as Europe moved toward war, Montessori traveled to India with Mario to lead a training course.
-As the Second World War broke out, Mario was interned and Maria was placed under restriction in India because they were Italian citizens living under British rule.
-This difficult period became a time of profound intellectual and spiritual growth as she developed key ideas about the absorbent mind, early childhood, reconstruction, and peace.
+In 1939, as Europe moved toward war, Montessori traveled to India with Mario for what was intended to be a three-month training course.
+But with the outbreak of the Second World War, Mario was briefly interned and Maria was placed under house arrest because, as Italian citizens in British-ruled India, they were treated as enemy nationals.
+Unable to leave, they remained in India for nearly seven years.
+During that time, Montessori developed key ideas about the absorbent mind, early childhood, and education as a path toward reconstruction, human unity, and peace.

 1946–1951